What is the GDPR?

 This information is used to improve the product and help the guide organizers provide better experiences for end-users.

-If you choose not to share your information with the guide but you check in to the Attendees feature of a guide, your profile details will be visible (first name, last name, company information, profile image).
+If you choose not to share your information with the guide but you check in to the Connect feature of a guide, your profile details will be visible (first name, last name, company information, profile image).
 If you connect with other users, you will share any additional information you have entered in your Profile details (contact info, social media links, website).

 If you choose not to share your information but sign-in to a Guidebook account when accessing the guide, the organizers will see your first and last name, email, avatar image, and any company information you’ve chosen to include in your Guidebook profile.
 By allowing your QR code to be scanned or provide an email for attendance purposes, then your information may be shared with the guide owner or individual that scans the QR code.
 Usage details will not be provided.

 When end-users share data with the guide organizers, everyone wins.
 Here are a few of the ways shared data may be used:

 To improve attendee experience: When guide organizers more thoroughly understand their attendee composition, they can provide more enriching sessions, more structured content, and can overall provide a more tailored experience for each and every attendee.
 By refusing consent to share data, guide organizers will not be able to cater as well to your needs.

 To smooth event operations: By sharing your session preferences with the guide organizers, those organizers can procure larger rooms, adjust schedule timing to accommodate for more attendance, and ensure that each session you attend gives you the most comfortable and valuable setting.

 To plan better future events: The more event organizers understand what was successful and what could be improved, the better off they will be planning future events that you may attend.